Attach an independent EIP to a pod

 Prerequisites

-You must have an ACK Managed cluster or an ACK Dedicated cluster that uses the Terway network plugin.
-For instructions, see Create an ACK Managed cluster and Create an ACK Dedicated cluster (Creation of new clusters is no longer supported).
-For more information about the Terway network mode, see Use the Terway network plugin.
+Use an ACK Managed cluster or an ACK Dedicated cluster with the Terway network plugin.
+To create a cluster, see Create an ACK Managed cluster and Create an ACK Dedicated cluster (Creation of new clusters is no longer supported).
+For Terway network mode, see Use the Terway network plugin.

 Important

-As of November 2023, the EIP feature in Terway is no longer maintained and was removed in v1.7.0.
-Use the ack-extend-network-controller component to attach independent EIPs to Pods.
-For more information, see Migrate the EIP feature from Terway to ack-extend-network-controller.
+As of November 2023, Terway no longer maintains the EIP feature; v1.7.0 removed it.
+Use ack-extend-network-controller to attach independent EIPs to pods.
+See Migrate the EIP feature from Terway to ack-extend-network-controller.

 • Before using an EIP, review its limits.
-For more information, see Limits.
+See Limits.

 • This feature is supported only on ECS nodes.

-• The component manages the lifecycle of an EIP created by the controller.
-If you uninstall the component after an EIP is assigned to a Pod, the EIP remains allocated and is not automatically released.
+• The add-on manages the lifecycle of controller-created EIPs.
+If you uninstall the component after assigning an EIP to a pod, the EIP stays allocated and is not automatically released.

 Billing

-While the Terway and ack-extend-network-controller plugins are free to enable, charges apply for the cloud resources they consume.
-For more information about ACK billing, see Billing for cloud resources.
+Terway and ack-extend-network-controller are free to enable, but cloud resources they consume incur charges.
+See Billing for cloud resources for ACK billing details.

 Background

-In most cases, Pods in Terway network mode access the public network using host SNAT (Source Network Address Translation) or external SNAT through an EIP.
-Typically, a Service of type LoadBalancer routes public ingress traffic to Pods.
-However, some scenarios require a Pod to have an independent public IP address.
+In Terway network mode, pods typically access the public network through host SNAT or external SNAT via an EIP, with LoadBalancer Services routing ingress traffic.
+Some scenarios require an independent public IP address.
 For example:

-• A Pod exposes services on random ports.
-This is common for UDP (User Datagram Protocol)-based applications like game servers or teleconferencing.
-For example, the RTSP protocol uses a different port for each client.
+• A pod exposes services on random ports, common in UDP-based applications such as game servers and teleconferencing.
+For example, RTSP uses a different port for each client.

-• A Pod requires a dedicated public egress to avoid contention with other Pods.
+• A pod needs dedicated public egress to avoid contention with other pods.

 Step 1: Configure RAM permissions for EIPs